Helm templates are indispensable Kubernetes manifest files that describe resources you want on the cluster for GitOps-driven automation.

 Both Helm and Flux ensure that a single source of truth is maintained through a Git-based source control system.
 They ensure that the system remains in sync with the desired state via templates and manifests stored in repositories.
 However, adding effective security guardrails is critical to prevent misconfigurations

 Weave GitOps is a continuous delivery solution that helps manage Kubernetes at scale.
 It eases the adoption and execution of GitOps in any organization.
-Weave GitOps simplifies operations cluster with commands such as ‘gitops install’ to enable GitOps and ‘gitops add app’ to add your application.
+Weave GitOps simplifies operations clusters with commands such as ‘gitops install’ to enable GitOps and ‘gitops add app’ to add your application.
 These commands abstract away the underlying complex tasks that are otherwise involved in deployment automation.
-Weave GitOps brings together the entire GitOps pipeline including Helm, Flux, Magalix, and more - so you can get started with GitOps without wasting any time.
+Weave GitOps brings together the entire GitOps pipeline including Helm, Flux, and more — so you can get started with GitOps without wasting any time.